 The website invites visitors to browse the global list of Dash accepting merchants on a map, using DiscoverDash.com.
 Moreover, Dash.org maintains a merchant directory on its website where any merchants that want to start accepting Dash, can list themselves.
 Another option is to browse the list on WeloveDash.com.

-The above-mentioned list of Dash accepting merchants counts a little less than 5000 as of April 2019.
+The list mentioned above of Dash accepting merchants counts a little less than 5000 as of April 2019.
 Around 50% of those merchants are located in Venezuela.
-The top 10 merchant categories include food & drinks, Dash ATMs, business services, electronic & IT products, and arts & entertainment services.
+The top 10 merchant categories include food & drinks, Dash ATMs, business services, electronics & IT products, and arts & entertainment services.

 Is Dash a Good Investment?

 Dash is currently considered to be one of the most convenient and scalable digital currencies, which is suited for online payments and which has access to traditional financial markets.
 Furthermore, the project has established a clear development plan with the prospect of increasing the block size to up to 400 MB at some point in the future, in order to reach the network capabilities level of the biggest payment processors like PayPal and Visa.

 This roadmap-listed priority gives the project a considerable advantage from an investor perspective and confirms Dash’s potential as a tool for long-term investment.